-- In a large bowl with a mixer at medium high speed beat eggs, brown sugar, and granulated sugars until smooth and creamy, about 1-2 minutes.
-Beat in oil, orange juice, and orange peel.
+- In a large bowl combine eggs, brown sugar, and granulated sugar whisk until smooth and creamy. whisk in melted butter, orange juice, and orange zest.

 - Spoon the batter into the prepared pan, spread out evenly.

-- Bake for 50-55 minutes until toothpick comes out of the center of the cake clean, and the center of the cake springs back up.
+- Bake for 30 to 35 minutes until toothpick comes out of the center of the cake clean, and the center of the cake springs back up.

 for the Cream Cheese Frosting: